Longtime NHL Official Mick McGeough Remembered As ‘One Of A Kind’ After His Death

 “Mick’s passion for the game shone through on a nightly basis.
 He earned and maintained respect from players, coaches, general managers and his peers throughout his career with a unique style that combined humility and humour with decisiveness and fairness.”

-Similarly, minor-league hockey league Western Hockey League (WHL, where McGeough got his start) senior director of officiating Kevin Muench described McGeough as a showman.
+Similarly, minor-league hockey league Western Hockey League — where McGeough got his start — senior director of officiating Kevin Muench described McGeough as a showman.

 “Mick was an entertainer… He was energized and flamboyant on the ice.”